 Natural gas extraction takes place at onshore and offshore natural gas and oil wells and coal beds.
 The International Energy Agency describes it as the “fastest-growing fossil fuel”, contributing almost one-third of all energy demand growth throughout the past decade.
 Today, natural gas accounts for 23 per cent of global primary energy demand and almost 25 per cent of all electricity generation.

-Liquified natural gas, on the other hand, is simply natural gas converted to a liquid in order to make it safer and more convenient to transport.
+Liquefied natural gas, on the other hand, is simply natural gas converted to a liquid in order to make it safer and more convenient to transport.
 LNG takes up 1/600 as much space as natural gas.
 It is also impossible to ignite.
-Australia’s LNG tankers ship the liquified fuel from the Oceania continent to various East Asian countries, including China, Japan and South Korea.
+Australia’s LNG tankers ship the liquefied fuel from the Oceania continent to various East Asian countries, including China, Japan and South Korea.

 Natural gas can refer to the fossil fuel both before and after it has been refined.
 The gas requires processing and conversion before it is ready for consumption.
 This process removes by-products, like propane, ethane, butane, CO2 and nitrogen.
 Therefore, Australia’s LNG typically has a higher proportion of methane than natural gas does when it is first extracted.
 Nevertheless, LNG is no different from the natural gas provided to Australian homes.